 The Green Man Festival

-With a tradition of championing great music, good times and good causes, Brecon Beacons' Green Man Festival has now become THE summer event for festival-goers in the know.
-Wales' biggest music event has carved a niche as a non-corporate and ethically-minded affair that does more to rekindle the swinging sixties spirit than all your Glastonburys and Readings combined.
-No corporate sponsors, no advertising and no VIP areas - if there's one thing that hasn't changed in Green Man's history, it is the adherence to offering a festival with real personality.
+More like an intimate party amongst friends and family than a festival, Green Man has become the go-to event for those in the know.
+Wales' biggest music event has carved a niche as a non-corporate and ethically-minded affair that does more to rekindle the swinging sixties spirit than all your Glastonbury's and Readings combined.

 What can festival-goers expect?